RKMTech/PostgreSQL_Project_2/README.md

 These queries collectively aim to provide a comprehensive view of the data analyst job market, focusing on most demanded skills, most paying jobs, most paying job skill etc.

 Here's how I approached one of the question:
-### 1. What is the most paying skills for Data Analyst based on Salary
+### 1. What is the Top 20 most paying skills for Data Analyst based on Salary
 ```sql
 SELECT
     Skills,